nf-core/sarek/docs/usage.md

 ## How to manage scatter/gathering (parallelization with-in each sample)

-While nextflow ensures all samples are run in parallel, the pipeline in addition attempts to split input files for one sample into smaller chunks and processes these in parallel.
+While Nextflow ensures all samples are run in parallel, the pipeline can split input files for each sample into smaller chunks which are processes in parallel.
 This allows on the one hand to speed up analysis for individual chunks, but might occupy more storage space.

 Therefore, the different scatter/gather options can be set by the user: